 North Miami Beach is trendy, diverse, and dynamic.
 Its beautiful beaches and cosmopolitan hotels are legendary.
 For entertainment, the North Beach Bandshell is a popular hosting venue for bands of every musical persuasion.
 The vibrant nightlife captivates the imagination, and residents appreciate all that the region offers.

 However, this rosy picture is eclipsed by a troubling prevalence of product liability lawsuits.
-At Sibley Dolman, we regularly fight for the right of victims to recover compensation for their losses.
+At Dolman Law Group, we regularly fight for the right of victims to recover compensation for their losses.

 Florida Product Liability Laws